 Abstract

-This document provides the requirement specifications to which the physical and logical level backbone network interconnections must comply in order to provide an IP interconnect system between the AO and IP networks carrying traffic in the data, control and OAM plane, supporting all services of the WRO.
+This document provides the requirement specifications to which the physical and logical level backbone network interconnections must comply in order to provide an IP interconnect system between the AO and Wyre IP networks carrying traffic in the data, control and OAM plane, supporting all services of the Wyre WRO.
 It also specifies routing, geographical traffic aspects, redundancy and fail-over considerations.

-Generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the network are described in General Certification Procedures Document TLN_WRO_TA_G_C_PAAA - General Certification Procedures.
+Generic sections specifying certification procedures applicable to all AO CPE or network equipment that will be connected to the Wyre network are described in General Certification Procedures Document WRO_TA_G_C_PAAA - General Certification Procedures.

 AO IP Interconnect Solution Functional Description

-This section describes the physical and logical backbone network interconnections on a functional level to which the solution must comply in order to provide an IP interconnect system between the AO and IP networks carrying traffic in the data, control and OAM plane, supporting all services of the WRO.
+This section describes the physical and logical backbone network interconnections on a functional level to which the solution must comply in order to provide an IP interconnect system between the AO and Wyre IP networks carrying traffic in the data, control and OAM plane, supporting all services of the Wyre WRO.
 It also specifies routing, geographical traffic aspects, redundancy and fail-over considerations.

 Further it also discusses traffic management policies on the interconnect links as well as handling regional aspects of AO end-user IP address allocation techniques.